Vinoth863/BGP/README.md

 # BGP
 BORDER GATEWAY POROTOCOL
+# DEFINITION
+BGP is a path-vector routing protocol used to exchange routing information between autonomous systems (ASes) on the Internet.
+It is the core protocol of the Internet and is designed to handle large-scale networks across multiple organizations or ISPs.

+# PROJECT DEFINITION
 BGP was configured between the two border routers, each serving a different LAN segment—192.168.0.0/24 and 192.168.1.0/24.
 Both routers were interconnected through the 192.168.2.0/24 transit network, and BGP peer configuration was applied on this link to enable route exchange between the two LANs.

 # BGP - CLI - COMMANDS